KyrloUk/KyrloUk/README.md

 Skills:  HTML / CSS

-- 🔭 I’m currently working on VATSIM Kuwait & Iraq Core
+- 🔭 I’m currently working on Nothing I was working on the VATSIM Kuwait & Iraq Core It is a finshed project.
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate on Nothing as of now!
 - 🤔 I’m looking for help with Nothing as of now!